coveo-labs/SDK-Push-Python/README.md

 push = CoveoPush.Push(sourceId, orgId, apiKey)
 ```

 You must then start the batch operation, as well as set the maximum size for each batch.
 If you do not set a maximum size for your request, it will default to 256 Mb.
+The size is set in bytes.

 ```python
 push.Start(updateSourceStatus, deleteOlder)